INCOME PROTECTION PLANS

 Employment characteristics of Vets can be broken into three categories.
 A large proportion work for the Dept of Agriculture which entitles them to three months full pay and three months half pay (6 months & 6 months if a critical illness).
 To maximise the income protection benefit and to minimise the cost, it is wise to put in place a plan that incorporates these benefits and matches the income protection cover with the illness benefit and the appropriate deferred period.

 Veterinary surgeons who are employed in private practice may be entitled to some sick pay from their employer.
 This generally tends to last no longer than two weeks over one or two years.
-If it suits an employed Vet we can put a 4 week deferred plan in place or we can go with a Day 1 plan.
+If it suits an employed Vet we can put a 4 week deferred plan in place.
 It can be a very good idea for the principals in a Vet practice to encourage their Vets to cover themselves for income protection as it means the burden of responsibility doesn’t fall on them if an employee falls ill or gets injured at work.

 1 IN 7 MEDICAL PROFESSIONALS CLAIMED ON THEIR INCOME PROTECTION POLICY IN 2018

 Just over 1 in 7 Medical Professionals, including Vets, claimed on their income protection policy in 2018 compared to 1 in 8 the previous year, marking a significant increase.